MATHI00000000000000/Prompt-Engineering-EXP.NO-4/README.md

 **prompt2**

-As a teacher, explain your experience using AI tools like ChatGPT and Google Classroom for preparing lessons and managing students.
+As a teacher, explain your experience using AI tools like ChatGPT and Google Classroom for preparing lessons and managingstudents.

 # output